 What are the benefits of providing pumping breaks at work?

-• Providing the time and space for new parents to breastfeed reduces sick time.
-Breastfed babies have fewer sick days that require a caregiver to stay home.
-Longer duration and intensity of breastfeeding is associated with fewer ear, sinus, and throat infections.
+Longer duration and intensity of breastfeeding is also associated with fewer ear, sinus, and throat infections.
 The protection appears to last until the child is school age, research shows

 Pumping at work laws

-The Fair Labor Standards Act lays out what an employer must provide employees who need to pump milk at work.
-Currently, workplace lactation accommodations for salaried employee are not protected by the FLSA.
-The requirements specifically protect employees paid on an hourly basis.
-Employers are required to:
+The Fair Labor Standards Act (FLSA) lays out what an employer must provide to nursing parents who need to breastfeed at work.
+These requirements specifically protect employees paid on an hourly basis.

-• Allow reasonable break time for the parent to pump milk for their child.
-The length and frequency of the break needs will vary.
+• Provide reasonable break time for breastfeeding mothers to pump milk for their child for up to a year after the child's birth.
+The length and frequency of the break needs will vary and the employer can not dictate when pumping breaks must be-if timings are agreed, the employee can change these as required.
 Expect your employee to pump every two to three hours.

-• Completely relieve employees of their work duties during their pumping break, though some employees will choose to continue working during this time.
-For hourly employees, the breaks do not need to be paid unless the employee is working while pumping.
+• Completely relieve employees of their work duties during their pumping break time, though some employees will choose to continue working during this time.
+For hourly employees, the breaks do not need to be paid unless the employee is working while pumping, in which case paid breaks should be implemented.

-• Provide a private space where the employee won’t be interrupted or in view of colleagues or the public.
-The space doesn’t have to be exclusively for pumping, but it must be available when the employee needs it.
-The space cannot be a bathroom as it is not a sanitary place to prepare food.
+• Provide a private space to pump where the employee won't be interrupted or in view of colleagues or the public.
+The space doesn't have to be exclusively for pumping, but it must be available when the employee needs it.
+Private space cannot be a bathroom as it is not a sanitary place to prepare food.
+Employees must also be able to signpost when the space is in use either with a notice or a locked door.

-Employers with fewer than 50 employees can apply for an exemption to these rules if providing pumping breaks would be an undue hardship.
-This could be due to the cost involved or the nature of the employee’s work.
-The requirements do not apply to employees who are exempt from overtime pay, which usually means salaried employees.
+Employers with fewer than 50 employees can apply for an exemption to these rules if providing pumping breaks would be an 'undue hardship'.
+This could be due to the cost involved or the nature of the employee's work however this is an extremely rare situation.

 States may have different laws